C-W-D-Harshit/flash-guard/README.md

-# 🛡️ YtDimmer
+# 🛡️ YTDimmer

 **Protect your eyes from sudden bright flashes and eye strain while watching videos.**

-YtDimmer is a Chrome extension that automatically detects bright content in videos and dims them in real-time to prevent eye strain, especially when watching in dark environments.
+YTDimmer is a Chrome extension that automatically detects bright content in videos and dims them in real-time to prevent eye strain, especially when watching in dark environments.

 ## ✨ Features